sanjojoys/Predictive-Maintenance-for-IoT-Devices-An-End-to-End-Machine-Learning-Solution/README.md

 # Predictive-Maintenance-for-IoT-Devices-An-End-to-End-Machine-Learning-Solution
-Develop a predictive maintenance solution using machine learning for IoT-enabled industrial equipment.
-The project includes data preprocessing, feature engineering, model development, and deployment as a web app or API.
-It focuses on building a real-world solution integrating ML, data engineering, and software development components.
+The project aims to develop a predictive maintenance solution using machine learning for IoT-enabled industrial equipment.
+It will involve data preprocessing, feature engineering, model building, and deployment of the solution as a web app or API.
+The focus is on creating a real-world solution that integrates multiple ML and software engineering components.